India's Ramming Mass Consolidator. World's Largest Capacity en Route. 5x Revenue Target by FY28.

 78% repeat customers.
 Furnaces run 24x7 and cannot operate without lining.
 Customers use multi-vendor splits (60-40, 80-20), guaranteeing Monolithisch a baseline allocation.

-MIGPL Deal + Accounting Distortion
+MIGPL Deal + Way Forward

 | Driver / Product | Details | Impact |